ventigrande/bUnit/docs/site/docs/test-doubles/faking-auth.md

 [!code-csharp[UserRightsTest.cs](../../../samples/tests/xunit/UserRightsTest.cs?start=106&end=123&highlight=5-8)]

-The highlighted line shows how the <xref:Bunit.TestDoubles.TestAuthorizationContext.SetClaims(System.Security.Claims.Claim[])> method is used to pass two instances of the `Claim` type.
+The highlighted line shows how the <xref:Bunit.TestDoubles.TestAuthorizationContext.SetClaims(System.Security.Claims.Claim[])> method is used to pass two instances of the `Claim` type.s.[__AP: type or type

 ### Example of passing both roles, claims, and policies